Michael Savory

-Sir Michael Berry Savory (born 1943) was Lord Mayor of London for 2004-05.
+Sir Michael Berry Savory (born 1943) was Lord Mayor of London for 2004–2005.

 Savory was elected to Common Council in 1980 and as an Alderman in 1996.
-He served as Aldermanic Sheriff in 2001-02 and Lord Mayor in 2004-05.
+He served as Sheriff in 2001–2002 and 677th Lord Mayor in 2004–2005.
 He is currently Managing Partner of the Muckleburgh Collection in North Norfolk.

-Knighted in the New Year Honours 2006 for "services to the City of London", Sir Michael was a City stockbroker for forty years and has been Master of two Livery Companies.
+Knighted in the 2006 New Year Honours for "services to the City of London", Sir Michael was a City stockbroker for forty years and has been Master of two Livery Companies.

 Early life

 Savory was born in Ayr, Scotland, in 1943.
 His parents emigrated with him from Norfolk to Southern Rhodesia when he was quite small, but in 1956 he returned to Britain to attend Harrow School.

 Career

 Savory trained as a stockbroker in New York, after which he joined the family firm of Foster & Braithwaite in 1963, where he specialised in research, fund management and corporate finance.
 In 1967 he became a partner in the firm, and also became a member of the London Stock Exchange.
 He became joint senior partner of the firm in 1975, and he remained with the firm until 1989, when the firm was taken over by a French company, whereupon Savory joined the Midland Bank, becoming chairman of Stockbroker Services at the HSBC.
 He retired in 2005.